How Many Workers Died Building The Golden Gate Bridge

 Memorials and Commemoration

 Various memorials and commemorative efforts exist to honor the workers who died during the bridge's construction.
 These include plaques, exhibitions, and educational programs that highlight their contributions and the dangers they faced.
-These memorials serve as a powerful reminder of the human cost of this iconic landmark.
+Plus, these memorials serve as a powerful reminder of the human cost of this iconic landmark.
 The Golden Gate Bridge Highway and Transportation District actively supports these efforts, recognizing the importance of preserving the bridge's history.

 Modern Safety Standards